 As part of the Enterprises Risk Management exercise, critical risks along with the detailed mitigation plan have been presented to the Risk Committee.
 The risk mitigation plans are monitored regularly by the Company to ensure their timely and appropriate execution.
+A Risk Register is maintained to capture inventory of risks that the Company is exposed to along with mitigation and corrective action plans.
 The Risk Committee is updated on the progress on a quarterly basis.

 The senior management of the Company is responsible for periodic review of the risk management process to ensure that the process initiatives are aligned to the desired objectives.
 The Management Reassurance Function is responsible for review of risk management processes within the Company and for the review of self-assessments of risk management activities.
+Further, compliance testing is done on a periodic basis and the Risk Committee is kept appraised of the outcome of the same.

 The Company's reinsurance program defines the retention limit for various classes of products.
-The underwriting policy defines product-wise approval limits for various underwriters.
+Further, the Company has in place a retention reinsurance philosophy which defines the product-wise retention limits on a per risk basis as well as a retention limit on a per event basis.
+The Underwriting Policy defines product-wise approval limits for various underwriters.
 The Investment Policy lays down the asset allocation strategy to ensure financial liquidity, security and diversification.
 The Capital Adequacy and Liquidity Management Policy covers maintenance of adequate level of capital at all times to meet diverse risk related to market and operations.